minprog/uva-prog-ai/20 Problem sets/30 Breakout!/10 Breakout!.md

 is much simpler than you might at first think because the `GraphicsProgram` class includes a `waitForClick` method that does exactly what you want.

-Once you’ve gotten things started, your next challenge is to get the ball to bounce around the world, ignoring the paddle and the bricks entirely.
+Once you've gotten things started, your next challenge is to get the ball to bounce around the world, ignoring the paddle and the bricks entirely.
 To do so, you need to check to see if the coordinates of the ball have gone beyond the boundary, taking into account that the ball has a nonzero size.
 Thus, to see if